 Why do you get cauliflower ear from BJJ?

 The main reason why you get cauliflower ear in BJJ is the friction.
 Especially, if you’re training with the Gi on.
-Getting your head stuck in numerous positions opens the possibility of getting blows and rubbing to your ears.
+Getting your head stuck in numerous positions opens the possibility of getting blows and rubbing your ears.
 As a result, that shears the ear’s cartilage from its overlying perichondrium

 Can you wear headgear in BJJ?